shettytejas/rails_settlement/README.md

 ```

 This approach allows you to use any model instead of a `User`.
 Just follow the naming convention set_[model_name_in_snake_case]!.

-Note: This implementation does not support STI or any Namespaced models.
-If you have a solution to make them work, please submit a pull request!

 That's about it!